NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 <br>:question:what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
 <br>:question:how do you expect the annotation will be?

-Do the same for the two other assemblies and answer those questions again.
+Do the same for the two other assemblies and answer those questions again (you just need to change the assembly and the name of the output folder).

 ## Prokka